Woman Running Payroll on Her Computer

 Any business that hires employees must register to pay payroll taxes in the state(s) where it has employees.
 The requirements and processes are essentially the same regardless of a business’s legal structure.
 However, payroll tax rules vary from state to state, which can become confusing (especially for employers with remote employees in states other than where their company is located).
 Business owners need to educate themselves, ideally enlisting the help of a payroll specialist or accountant, to gain an understanding of the payroll taxes and other withholdings they will be responsible for.

-The following payroll taxes and withholdings may apply to Limited Liability Companies (LLCs) and C Corporations depending on the business location, where employees are based, and other factors:
+The following payroll taxes and withholdings may apply to LLCs and Corporations depending on where the business is located, where its employees are based, and other factors:

-• FICA – Social Security and Medicare Taxes.
-(Half is withheld from employees’ paychecks and the employer pays the other half.)
+• FICA (Social Security and Medicare taxes) – Half of FICA is withheld from employees’ paychecks, and the employer pays the other half.

-• Workers’ compensation insurance – Paid by employer, not deducted from employee paychecks.
+• Workers’ compensation insurance – The employer pays Workers’ compensation insurance premiums; they are not deducted from employee paychecks.

 Steps for State Payroll Tax Registration

-As I mentioned before, state and local governments will vary in their requirements, and their registration processes to set up tax accounts and obtain ID numbers.
+As I mentioned, state and local governments have different requirements, and their registration processes for setting up tax accounts and obtaining ID numbers vary.

 To begin payroll tax registration, employers must:

-1. Determine the tax agencies the business must report and make payments to.
+1. Determine the tax agencies to which the business must report and make payments.

 2. Complete and submit the required tax account application forms.